Meritus School of Osteopathic Medicine

 Western Maryland's largest healthcare provider, with a 120-year legacy of providing community-based care, is proud to be launching the Meritus School of Osteopathic Medicine to train physicians who will be socially responsible, professionally accomplished, and community oriented.

 Our goal is to educate great doctors who have experience engaging in the community.
-Click below to learn more about some of the ways Meritus cares for its community.
+Click below to see the impact of the ways Meritus cares for its community.
 Medical students will have volunteer and research opportunities to participate in these initiatives and more.

 Meritus Health has been doing community-based care for over 120 years.
 To us, this means living our mission every single day by engaging with the community to serve all of their health needs whatever it may take.
 For example, here are just some of the community-based initiatives we're doing today: